simonkry/http_cache_supporting_rc/README.md

 In real large scale production environment I would use `develop`, `feature-*`, `release-*` and `hotfix-*` branches.

-For this project I'm only using `main`.
+For this project I'm using only the `main` branch.

 ## Request coalescing (RC)

-Implementation is based on mutex lock.
-When first request comes in, mutex is locked (other simultaneous requests to the same host are merged and have to wait until the mutex lock is released).
-Then the response from origin is processed and cached.
-After that the corresponding lock is released and the response will be streamed in real-time to all waiting connections for that request path.
+the response will be streamed in real-time to all waiting connections for that request path.

 [Explanation of request coalescing - bunny.net](https://support.bunny.net/hc/en-us/articles/6762047083922-Understanding-Request-Coalescing#:~:text=What%20is%20Request%20Coalescing%3F,they%20will%20be%20automatically%20merged.)